wansors/myfaba-hacks/FAQ.md

 ## Hacking and Customization

 ### Q: How do I write a custom code to an NFC tag?
 A: You'll need to use an NFC writing tool to copy the code of a character onto a blank NTAG213 tag.
-Specific instructions may vary depending on the tool you're using - in general, you need to write NDEF text record with value `021905300XXX00`, where `XXX` stands for figure ID (001 to 999).
+Specific instructions may vary depending on the tool you're using - in general, you need to write NDEF text record with value `02190530XXXX00`, where `XXXX` stands for figure ID (0001 to 9999).
 This text needs to end up between sector 7, byte 3 and sector 10 (0x0A) byte 4 on the tag.
 For example, app _NFC_Tools_ on both iOS and Android writes the chip correctly by just creating single new "text" field with correct value and writing it.

 ### Q: What should I do if the Faba Box doesn't recognize my custom tag?
 A: If the box's light stays steady and doesn't make any noise when you place your custom tag, double-check that you've written the correct code to the tag and that [you're using a compatible NFC tag type](./FAQ_TAGS.md).
 If the light flashes rapidly, box has no content for the tag with this figure ID.